knaaga/extended-kalman-filter-tracking/README.md

 # Extended Kalman Filter for State Estimation
 ## Overview
-The goal of this projet is to utilize a Kalman filter to estimate the state of a moving vehicle with noisy lidar and radar measurements.
+The goal of this project is to utilize a Kalman filter to estimate the state of a moving vehicle with noisy lidar and radar measurements.
 The measurement data is provided by a [simulator](https://github.com/udacity/self-driving-car-sim/releases).
 The key metrics used to evaluate the filter are RMSE values for both position and velocity of the tracked vehicle.

 ## Linear Kalman Filters and Extended Kalman Filters
 The Kalman filter is a recursive Bayesian filtering technique that uses a series of measurements over time, including statistical noise and produces estimates of unknown quantities.
 The linear Kalman filter is applicable only to linear Gaussian systems.
 When a set of linear measurement mapping functions are applied to the Gaussian estimate, the result is a Gaussian as well.
 However, when non-linear mapping functions such as radar equations are applied to the Gaussian, the result is no longer a Gaussian.
 Therefore linear Kalman filter equations do not apply anymore.